 While WPI had competed in rocketry competitions previously, namely Battle of the Rockets, HPRC as we know it today was first founded in 2018 as WPI University Student Launch Initiative (USLI).
 After pitching the project to the AIAA Officer Board, the team received its initial funding.
-The project name, G.O.A.T.S was selected for WPI's mascot, Gompei the goat, in addition to the fact that we just like acronyms.
+The project name, G.O.A.T.S was selected in honor of WPI's mascot, Gompei the Goat.
 Having just started out, the members of the team lacked experience.
 The officers were mostly sophomores leading a large group of mostly freshmen.
 Despite this, the team spent the year learning and overcoming challenges at every step.
 They submitted their first design reviews, solved unexpected vehicle packing problems at their subscale launch, and even rebuilt the entire lower airframe in a week after its loss due to bulkhead failure on its first test flight.

-Our first launch vehicle named, Batman, was designed to reach an apogee of approximately 4094 ft on the motor picked for launch.
-The launch vehicle split into four independent sections over the course of its decent.
-Upon full separation, the sections were defined as the upper airframe, the lower airframe, the payload retention system, which are all tethered together, and the nose cone, which descended seperately.
-Housed within the upper airframe was the payload retention system made of airframe tubing dedicated to housing the selected payload for the duration of its flight.
+Our first launch vehicle, named Batman, was designed to reach an apogee of approximately 4094 ft and split into four independent sections over the course of its descent.
+The four sections of the rocket were the upper airframe, the lower airframe, the payload retention system, and the nose cone, which descended separately from the other three sections.
+The upper airframe housed the payload retention system for the duration of its flight and released it during descent so the payload mission could be performed.
 The vehicle had three parachutes, a nose cone parachute, drogue parachute and main parachute.
 The launch vehicle’s flight data was recorded using a Raven 3 Altimeter that was housed in the electronics bay.